Rush10233/OOP-Related-Bugs-Study-TSE-Artifacts/README.md

         |-- README.md  ## The instructions for building and running the application
     |-- bug triggering inputs/
         |-- code/    ## The input test code triggering bugs reported via OOPFuzz
-        |-- record.xls    ## The detailed information summary of input tests
+        |-- record.xlsx    ## The detailed information summary of input tests
     |-- dataset
-        |-- dataset_TSE.xls    ## The analysis result summary of selected bug reports
+        |-- dataset_TSE.xlsx    ## The analysis result summary of selected bug reports
 ```

 ### About Bug Type Labeling